Explore Belfast's Titanic history in 48 hours

 The wreck of the RMS Titanic came to rest about 600 km off the Canadian coast, but Belfast is where the Ship of Dreams was designed, built and berthed.
 Here’s how to spend 48 hours immersed in Titanic and Belfast's maritime history.

-Today, you’ll get to explore the world’s largest Titanic visitor experience, step aboard the Titanic’s little sister, and dine on the last menu served on board to first-class passengers.Explore Day 1
+Today, you’ll get to explore the world’s largest Titanic visitor experience, step aboard the Titanic’s little sister, and dine in the room where the RMS Titanic was designed.Explore Day 1

 Start the day with breakfast right in the heart of the Titanic Quarter.
 Paper Cup is a cute little coffee shop that serves up tasty breakfasts and lunches while offering fantastic views of the stunning Titanic Belfast building.